 Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ.

 - The mustard seed can represent Christ and the work that He wishes to perform in our hearts today.

-6. And what does the leaven represent?
+And how about the leaven.
+What does the leaven represent?

 - The yeast has a catalytic effect on the dough to make it rise in a very short amount of time.
 What in the Bible has this sort of effect?